-The measure of success for facilities managers was how much you came in under budget.
-As long as the employees weren’t sitting on milk crates, if you could set up an office and save money, you’d be hailed as a hero.
+The measure of success for facilities managers was how much they came in under budget.
+As long as the employees weren’t sitting on milk crates if you could set up an office and save money, you’d be hailed as a hero.

 That’s an exaggeration of course, but depending on where you work, not much of one.

 Today, some of the biggest companies in the world have realized that their offices are investments.

 They’ve seen that putting money into the right design, with the right layout and the right furniture can transform an office from “just a place where people work” into a powerful business tool.

 Whether or not you’ve been tasked with figuring out your office ROI, knowing how design decisions in the physical space affect productivity and profits can add an entirely new dimension to how you look at your workplace.

 The key to understanding the ROI of a workplace (and the ROI of workplace changes) starts with understanding the value of the people who work in that space.